jessfraz/cliaoke/README.md

 **List all songs**

-**NOTE:** This does not mean you have all these files locally, when you choose a song (if you have no already downloaded it from my s3 bucket) it will be downloaded for you.
+**NOTE:** This does not mean you have all these files locally, when you choose a song (if you have no already downloaded it from this repo) it will be downloaded for you.

 ```console